nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2023f/syllabus.md

       ### What to Expect

-      Several class periods during the semester are set aside for demonstrations, homework help, or lab exploration.
-These days are opportunities for you to see how such projects are built, ask questions about issues you are having on your own project, or tell your peers about problems you've experienced while working on your project and how you overcame them.
+      Several time periods during class this semester are set aside for demonstrations, homework help, or lab exploration.
+These are opportunities for you to see how such projects are built, ask questions about issues you are having on your own project, or tell your peers about problems you've experienced while working on your project and how you overcame them.
 These sessions will be enough time to clarify the required functionality for each assignment with instructor/faculty assistance, get started on project work or assignments, and get help on problems you are experiencing while working on projects or assignments.
 However, these sessions likely will not be enough to complete the project. **Please expect to dedicate time outside of class to working on the project on your own.**

       ### Tools and Equipment